grafana/loki/docs/sources/clients/lambda-promtail/_index.md

 Note: Propagating logs from Cloudwatch to Loki means you'll still need to _pay_ for Cloudwatch.

+### VPC Flow logs

+This workflow allows ingesting AWS VPC Flow logs from s3.

+One thing to be aware of with this is that the default flow log format doesn't have a timestamp, so the log timestamp will be set to the time the lambda starts processing the log file.

 ### Loadbalancer logs

 This workflow allows ingesting AWS loadbalancer logs stored on S3 to Loki.